-Used energy can be divided into electricity, heating and steam.
+The energy we use can be divided into electricity, heat and steam.
 We purchase energy for our factories from external suppliers.
-Part of electricity and steam is generated by ourselves.
+We generate some of the electricity and steam ourselves in 2022, about 19% of all energy used in our tire factories was produced from renewable energy sources.

 Energy intensity, GJ/production tonne